jorbDehmel/jgame3d/jgame3d/README.txt

 Installation:

     This library only supports Linux.
-It requires SDL2, which will be installed with this library.
+It requires SDL2, which will need to be installed with this library.
+The following commands should work for their respective
+distros:

+Debian:
+    sudo apt-get install libsdl2-dev libsdl2-ttf-dev clang

+Arch:
+    sudo pacman -S sdl2 sdl2_ttf clang

+    With enough fiddling around, you could probably get this to work with macOS, and if you're really dedicated, maybe Windows, but it's guarenteed to work with Linux (WSL is a great resource).

     To install this library, open this folder in terminal and enter `make install`.
 From then on, you can